 Action steps

 In light of the federal cuts to SNAP as a result of the harmful Republican Megabill (H.R.
-1), the Coalition is focused on securing state-funded SNAP benefits for immigrants at risk of losing access to SNAP as well as legally present immigrants barred from the program.
-This fall, DTA projects roughly 9,600 legally present refugees, asylees, victims of human trafficking, battered immigrants and humanitarian parolees will lose access to SNAP.
-Immigrants who have successfully secured legal permanent residency (“green card” status) should not lose benefits.
+1), the Coalition is focused on securing state-funded SNAP benefits for humanitarian immigrants now losing SNAP as their cases come up for SNAP renewal.
+DTA projects roughly 9,500 legally present Massachusetts refugees, asylees, victims of human trafficking, battered immigrants and humanitarian parolees will lose access to SNAP in the next 1-2 years (as their SNAP case comes up for renewal).
+Note, Immigrants who have successfully secured legal permanent residency (“green card” status) or are U.S, citizens should not lose benefits.

-Although the Coalition was successul in securing state funding in FY24, there was NO funding included in the FY25 State Budget signed by the Governor on 7/4/25.
+Although the Coalition was successful in securing state funding in FY24, there was NO funding included in the FY26 State Budget (released on 7/4/25.) and we are concerned that the Governor has not prioritized funding in her FY27 budget to be released end of January.

 Action Steps

-- Contact your State Rep and State Senator to share stories of how the lack of food benefits has impacted immigrant families in their districts.
-Ask them to co-sponsor H. 207 and S.117, An Act Establishing Basic Needs Assistance for Massachusetts Immigrants.
+Contact your State Rep and State Senator to share stories of how the lack of food benefits has impacted humanitarian immigrant families in their districts.
+Urge them to a) include funding for state SNAP in their FY27 Budget Priorities and b) include immediate funding in the FY26 Supplemental Budget.
 See Fact Sheet here.

-- Contact Governor Healey and urge her to include funding for state SNAP benefits in both a Supplemental FY26 budget and in her FY27 State budget.
+Contact Governor Healey and urge her to agree to funding state SNAP benefits in both a Supplemental FY26 budget (which would fund state SNAP sooner than July of 2026).

-- Send a letter in support of state-funded SNAP to Governor Healey’s Anti-Hunger Task Force.
-Contact Pat Baker to learn how to submit testimony. pbaker@mlri.org
+Send a letter in support of state-funded SNAP to Governor Healey’s Anti-Hunger Task Force.
+Even after the Task Force makes its recommendations, the Governor should hear from community orgs!

 Questions?
 Email Pat Baker or Tasmiah Ahmad, Massachusetts Law Reform Institute, at PBaker@mlri.org. or TAhmad@mlri.org